New results on simplex-clusters in set systems: Introduction

 \begin{conjecture}[\cite{chva}] Let $3 \le d+1 \le k$ and $n \ge \frac{d+1}{d}k$, and suppose $\FF \subseteq {[n] \choose k}$ contains no $d$-simplex.
 Then with equality only if $\FF$ is a star. \end{conjecture}

 In the same paper Chv\' atal also resolved the case of $k = d+1$.
 Conjecture \ref{simpconj} is now sometimes referred to as the Erd\H os-Chv\' atal simplex conjecture, and since its inception there have been a number of partial results.
-The case of $n > n_0(k,d)$ was solved by Frankl and F\"{u}redi in \cite{frankfred2}.
-In 2005, Mubayi and Verstra\"{e}te solved completely the case of $d =2$ \cite{vermub}, and in 2010 Keevash and Mubayi solved the case where both $k/n$ and $n/2-k$ are bounded away from zero \cite{kevmub}.
+The conjecture was first proven for a wide range of $n,k$ and $d$ by Frankl in \cite{firstfran}, and the case of $n > n_0(k,d)$ was resolved by Frankl and F\"{u}redi in \cite{franfur2}.
+In 2005, Mubayi and Verstra\"{e}te solved completely the case of $d =2$ \cite{vermub}, and in 2010, Keevash and Mubayi solved the case where both $k/n$ and $n/2-k$ are bounded away from zero \cite{kevmub}.
 Very recently, Keller and Lifshitz showed that the conjecture holds for all $n > n_0(d)$ \cite{kellif}.
-A related notion, known as a $d$-cluster, is defined as follows: \begin{definition} A \emph{$d$-cluster} is a set of $d+1$ elements $\{A_1,A_2,\ldots ,A_{d+1}\}$ of $\binom{[n]}{k}$ with the properties that $\bigcap_{i=1}^{d+1}A_i=\emptyset$ and $|\bigcup_{i=1}^{d+1}A_i|\le 2k$.
+A related notion, known as a $d$-cluster, is defined as follows. \begin{definition} A \emph{$d$-cluster} is a set of $d+1$ elements $\{A_1,A_2,\ldots ,A_{d+1}\}$ of $\binom{[n]}{k}$ with the properties that $\bigcap_{i=1}^{d+1}A_i=\emptyset$ and $|\bigcup_{i=1}^{d+1}A_i|\le 2k$.
 If $\{A_1,\dots,A_{d+1}\}$ is both a $d$-simplex and a $d$-cluster, we say that it is a \emph{$d$-simplex-cluster.} \end{definition} As with simplices, it was conjectured \cite{3mub} that a family $\FF \subseteq {[n] \choose k}$ containing no $d$-cluster would have to obey the bound $|\FF| \le {n-1 \choose k-1}$.
-This problem also had a long history (see \cite{frankfred,3mub,4mub,rammub,kevmub} for some of the more significant developments) and was completely resolved recently in a paper of the author \cite{me}.
-In 2010, Keevash and Mubayi extended both conjectures by hypothesizing that the same bound would hold for any $\FF \subseteq {[n] \choose k}$ containing no $d$-simplex-cluster, and very recently Lifshitz answered their question in the affirmative for all $n > n_0(d)$ in \cite{sololif}. \\\\ The primary goal of this paper is to show that that Keevash and Mubayi's conjecture holds for all $n \ge 2k$ when $d \ge 3$:
+This problem also had a long history (see \cite{franfur,3mub,4mub,rammub,kevmub} for some of the more significant developments) and was completely resolved recently in a paper of the author \cite{me}.
+In 2010, Keevash and Mubayi extended both conjectures by hypothesizing that the same bound would hold for any $\FF \subseteq {[n] \choose k}$ containing no $d$-simplex-cluster, and very recently Lifshitz answered their question in the affirmative for all $n > n_0(d)$ in \cite{sololif}. \\\\ The primary goal of this paper is to show that that Keevash and Mubayi's conjecture holds for all $n \ge 2k-d+2$ when $d \ge 3$.